Layered Hill estimator for extreme data in clusters: Proof of the Results

 \section{Proof of the Results}

 Throughout this section, denote by $C^*$ a generic and positive constant, which is independent of $n$ but may vary between and within the lines.
-We begin with the lemma regarding the expectation and covariance asymptotics of $\nu_{k,n}(\phi)$ for $\phi \in C_c^+(E_k)$.
+We begin with the lemma regarding the expectation and covariance asymptotics of $\nu_{k,n}(\phi)$ for $\phi \in C_c(E_k)$ (i.e., the space of continuous functions on $E_k$ with compact support).

-\begin{lemma} $(i)$ For every $k\ge1$ and $\phi \in C_c^+(E_k)$,
+\begin{lemma} $(i)$ For every $k\ge1$ and $\phi \in C_c(E_k)$,

-$(ii)$ For every $k\ge1$ and $\phi_1, \phi_2 \in C_c^+(E_k)$,
+$(ii)$ For every $k\ge1$ and $\phi_1, \phi_2 \in C_c(E_k)$,

 where $(\tau_{k,n})_{n\ge1}$ and $V_k(\phi_1, \phi_2)$ are defined respectively in \eqref{e:def.tau_kn} and \eqref{e:def.Vk}. \end{lemma}